adam-lafontaine/CMS/blog/posts/2023/[018][Basic video Linux].md

 SUBSYSTEMS=="usb", ENV{DEVTYPE}=="usb_device", ATTRS{idVendor}=="0c45", ATTRS{idProduct}=="64ab", MODE="0666""
 ```

-Create the rules file to ensure the app can communicate with the camera.
+Create the rules file to ensure the app can communicate with the cameras.
 Remember to restart the computer.

 ### SDL2 Recap